Mando72/voyageurs/README.md

 ## voyageurDictionary.md
-One resource that this will be used for is an ongoing list of vocabulary words that students can add to, both words and definitions.
+This resource will be used as an ongoing list of vocabulary words.
+Students can add to it, both words and definitions.
 Go ahead and modify voyageurDictionary.md and submit any changes you wish.